Showing posts with label parenting. Show all posts

 After four wonderful years at Valley View, life threw us another curveball.
 When Faith's mom moved to a new place, Faith had to transfer to a new school between fourth and fifth grades.
 Just like that, my Thursday morning routine, my familiar computer lab, and the relationships I'd built over half a decade were gone.

-The new school was different—fewer volunteer opportunities, different systems, unfamiliar faces everywhere.
+The new school was different fewer volunteer opportunities, different systems, and unfamiliar faces everywhere.
 I found myself at a loss, unsure how to recreate what I'd had at Valley View.
 The staff didn't know me, didn't understand my commitment to being present in Faith's academic life, and frankly, I didn't know how to insert myself into an established community where I was starting from scratch.

 For someone who had found stability and purpose in those weekly volunteering sessions, the transition felt like losing an anchor.
 I'd built my identity around being "Mr. Boeke from the computer lab," and suddenly that version of myself had nowhere to exist.